 Besides, dogs tend to destroy their toys, which are already made from rigid materials, hence are more expensive than cat toys.
 If you’re a dog owner, look for indestructible dog toys that will last longer.

-In contrast, it doesn’t take much to amuse a kitten.
+In contrast, This makes owning a cat vs a dog much cheaper as it doesn’t take much to amuse a kitten.
 You can create your DIY toys at home and forego buying toys for your cat altogether.
 They only want a box anyway.

 Are Dogs or Cats More Loving?